 2. Van der Waal’s Radius

 Van der Waal’s radius refers to half of the internuclear distance between adjacent atoms of the two neighbouring molecules in the solid-state.
-The radius can be calculated as follows:

 3. Crystal/metallic radius

 Metallic radius refers to half of the distance between the two adjacent metal ions in the metallic structure.
 It mostly depends on the nature of the atom as well as its environment.
-Some of the external factors such as temperature and pressure exerted on the metal are also responsible for the phenomenon.
+Some of the external factors like temperature and pressure exerted on the metal are also responsible for the phenomenon.
 As the effective nuclear charge increase across the period, the metallic radii decrease.
 Metallic radius for A-A can be calculated as:

 d = rA+rA rA=